 Step 2 - What are my Questions or Keywords?
-Question 1: Question 2: Question 3:Question 4: Step 3 - What sources do I plan to search? □Books □Reference Books (Encyclopedia) □Internet Web Sites □Periodical Databases □Additional Source Required By Teacher Step 4 - List my sources.
+Question 1: Question 2: Question 3: Question 4: Step 3 - What sources do I plan to search? □Books □Reference Books (Encyclopedia) □Internet Web Sites □Periodical Databases □Additional Source Required By Teacher Step 4 - List my sources.
 1) Step 5 - Where is my organized information?
-(Working bibliography and notes) Show your teacher (Teacher's s Initials) Step 6 - Sign here when your project is finished What is the finished product? (paper, annotated bil Step 7 - Evaluate your project by answering the fol How well did I follow the steps? llowing questions: What do I think of my finished project?
-Have two other groups look at your research and v write their feedback for the above steps (You must have
+(Working bibliography and notes) Show your teacher (Teacher er's Initials) Step 6 - Sign here when your project is finished What is the finished product? (paper, annotated Step 7 - Evaluate your project by answering the How well did I follow the steps? following questions: What do I think of my finished project?
+Have two other groups look at your research an three sentences for each question). nd write their feedback for the above steps (You must have